 - Proctor U (proctoru.com/) is a live proctoring service that authenticates the identity of the student and establishes a connection with an online proctoring center via your web camera.
 The proctor will help you through the exam process and is available during the exam if technical difficulties arise.

 Specifications for each vendor can be found on their websites, including appointment information and further computer specifications.

 NOTE: Active duty military may use an NCO or officer to proctor exams.

 As a provider of an online degree program, AAMI is subject to the regulations and requirements of each state with regard to delivering online courses to students residing in each respective state.
 State Regulations vary from state to state, requiring educational institutions wishing to offer a degree to comply with these regulations and apply for authorization to offer the degree.
-AAMI is approved in 44 states (including NY).
-AAMI has not sought approval in Alabama, Arkansas, Georgia, Michigan, Nebraska or Oregon and is unable to accept students for admission from those states.
+AAMI has not sought approval in Alabama, Arkansas, Georgia, Maryland, Michigan, Nebraska or Oregon and is unable to accept students for admission from those states.

-American Academy McAllister Institute of Funeral Service is nationally accredited by the American Board of Funeral Service Education (ABFSE) 992 Mantua Pike, Woodbury Heights, N J 08097 (816)233-3747.
-Web: www.abfse.org.
-The New York State Board of Higher Education has authorized AAMI to offer an Associate Degree in Occupational Studies.
-Information regarding the complaint processes for these agencies can be found on their websites: http://abfse.org and http://www.highered.nysed.gov/ocue/spr/COMPLAINTFORMINFO.html.
+American Academy McAllister Institute of Funeral Service, Inc. and the Funeral Service degree program are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+Web: www.abfse.org The New York State Board of Higher Education has authorized AAMI to offer an Associate Degree in Occupational Studies.
+Information regarding the complaint processes for these agencies can be found on their websites: http://abfse.org and http://www.nysed.gov/college-university-evaluation/complaints.

 ONLINE COURSE WITHDRAWAL POLICY